jetbrains-academy/youth-ai-club/PyTorchIntroduction/WordWindowTraining/task.md

-In this task we will finally train our model!
+In this task, we will finally train our model!

 Here are some steps you should implement in typical torch pipelines:
 1) `torch.optim.Optimizer` - you can choose one of many optimizers torch library provides.
 In this task we chose `SGD`.